Calum09/gym-plan-generator/README.md

+# Gym Plan Generator
+A web app using the openai API to generate a gym plan based what the user asks for.

+Try it out here: Soon to be live

+## Tools & Tech
+React, TypeScript, Node, HTML, CSS

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).